Analog Man Compressor pedals and mods

 In 2012 I heard back from Jerry :

 Wanted you to know that my Bi-Comprossor still goes with me to every session and I just bought a ARDX20 delay and Amazeo from Rock Block guitars here in Nashville.
-I love it!Sonny Landreth www.sonnylandreth.com often uses one of our modified DynaRoss pedals.
-He got one of our BICOMPS for his main pedalboard and a seperate COMPROSSOR for his small board for small gigs.
+I love it!Sonny Landreth www.sonnylandreth.com often used one of our modified DynaRoss pedals.
+He got one of our BICOMPS for his main pedalboard and a seperate COMPROSSOR for his small board for small gigs around the turn of the century.
 He liked the JUICER on the bicomp so much that he also bought a seperate JUICER pedal for his other board.
 I finally met Sonny on tour in early 2005 and he was awesome!
+In 2013 when the REV4 came out, I saw him again when he played in New York.
+Sonny got a new small CompROSSor at that time after using another brand for a while and said he loves it.
+In 2014 he got a prototype REV5 with MIX control and has been using it for years.

 Lance Keltner from Austin, TX got a bicomp to try along with his SUN FACE.
 He wrote me, I tried the bicomprossor pedal and liked it so much that I was laughing.
 You have nailed the orange squeezer, and the Ross is much nicer than a DynaComp.